Mixed Lettuce Salad with Mustard Vinaigrette

 - Chicken Parmesan Baked Ziti

-Other Side Salad Recipes:
+More Side Salad Recipes

-- Arugula, Orange and Pomegranate Salad
+- Arugula, Orange, and Pomegranate Salad

-- Frisee, Radicchio and Escarole Salad with Citrus Dressing
+- Frisee, Radicchio, and Escarole Salad with Citrus Dressing

 - Spinach and Radish Salad with Feta

-- Romaine, Pear and Goat Cheese Salad
+- Romaine, Pear, and Goat Cheese Salad

 Ingredients

-- ¼ cup extra virgin olive oil
+- ½ cup extra-virgin olive oil

-- Kosher salt and freshly ground pepper
+- Kosher salt and freshly ground black pepper

-- ¼ cup Dijon mustard , preferably coarse-grain
+- ¼ cup Dijon mustard (preferably coarse-grain)

 - 2 tablespoons minced shallots